-Ensure the enclosure is connected securely to Earth, either by grounding the mounting surface or by using a dedicated Earth Bonding Conductor.
+Ensure the enclosure is connected securely to Earth by grounding the mounting surface.

 Ensure appropriate fasteners (not included) are used to mount the G5 Cell Interface.
 These fasteners will vary depending on the material and construction of the mounting surface.